This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Include filtered rows in calculations

-(JMP Live and JMP Public only) Only filtered rows are included in report calculations.
+(JMP Live and JMP Public only) Includes only filtered rows in report calculations.

 Auto update